 Momo Dough or Wrappers

-Momo dough or wrappers can either be made using flour and oil, or flour and water.
-At home we use water because, oil isn’t great for you, and neither is white flour, but momos are a nice treat now and again.
+Momo dough or wrappers are made using flour and oil, or flour and water dough.
+At home we use water because, oil isn’t great for you, and neither is white flour.
+Momos are a nice treat now and again.

 To make momo dough for approximately four people, mix 2 cups of white, all-purpose flour with approximately 1 cup of water.

-If you have a stand mixer at home that can be used to knead the ball, if not, mix and kneed by hand.
+If you have a stand mixer at home use it to knead the ball of dough, if not, mix and knead by hand.

-If it’s too wet add more flour, too dry, add more water.
+If the dough is too wet add more flour, too dry, add more water.
 You are aiming to make a smooth, flexible dough.

 Leave this to rest while you prepare your momo filling.